graphprotocol/rfcs/rfcs/0005-multi-blockchain-support.md

 ## Alternatives

 There are nuances where the design could look different, specifically around how the manifest spec could be updated and whether new chain integrations are developed as plugins or not.
+For the moment, an approach _without_ plugins is considered the most efficient path forward.

 ## Open Questions